 Since starting, I’m not eating half as much processed food and saturated fats- this has lead me to much better nights sleep!
 I fall asleep at roughly the same time every night and wake up at the same time the next morning feeling refreshed, instead of tired and fatigued.

-I joint Slimming world with my mum who suffered from heartburn to the point where she was taking Rennies everynight, but after cutting out white breads she hasn’t experienced heartburn since
+I joined Slimming World with my mum who suffered from heartburn to the point where she was taking Rennies every night, but after cutting out white breads she hasn’t experienced heartburn since

 On top of that my mum suffered with bad knees, but since losing well over a stone, she hasn’t compained about them once.